compintell/Mooncake.jl/README.md

 This currently depends on un-merged changes to Umlaut.
 Please dev [my fork](https://github.com/willtebbutt/Umlaut.jl) of Umlaut and checkout to the wct/optimised_ir_tracing branch in order to get the tests to run.

+# Known Limitations:

+- If a (mutable) data structure `x` contains a circular reference, it will not be possible to construct a `zero_tangent` / `random_tangent` `MutableTangent` to it -- an infinite recursion will occur.
+It should be possible, however, to differentiate through its construction.
+If you find this to be a problem in practice, please open an issue.
+- `zero_tangent` and `random_tangent` do not work for pointers, because we don't know how large a chunk of memory a given pointer points to, so cannot allocate a corresponding chunk of shadow memory.
+Your best bet when testing `rrule!!`s for things involving pointers is currently to do integration testing.
+See the tests for blas functionality for examples.